panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 ## 1. The infinite loop and side-effect updating state

 Imagine a simple functional component that contains an input element.
-What I'd like to do is show on the screen how much times the input has changed.
+It should display how many times the input has changed.

 A possible implementation looks as follows: